MELBOURNE INJURY LAWYER

 AN EXCEPTION FOR CAR ACCIDENTS

-Under Florida law, car accidents are governed by different rules than other personal injury cases.
+Melbourne auto accident lawyers will tell you that Under Florida law, car accidents are governed by different rules than other personal injury cases.
 Florida is a no-fault state; therefore, all Melbourne and Titusville drivers are required to maintain valid auto insurance that includes personal injury protection.
 When accidents occur, each driver is required to utilize insurance coverage to pay for his or her own injuries up to $10,000.
 However, injured parties may file suit and receive additional compensation if their injuries are determined to be severe or if the injury has resulted in disfigurement, permanent injury or death.

 WRONGFUL DEATH LAWSUITS

 In instances where an accident results in a person’s death, the victim’s family members may bring an action in criminal court.
-The decedent’s spouse, parents, children, and/or any sibling or adopted relative who is wholly or partially dependent on the decedent for support and services may seek to recover damages.
+The decedent’s spouse, parents, children, and/or any sibling or adopted relative who is wholly or partially dependent on the decedent for support and services may seek to sue.
 In Florida, if a child is born to unmarried parents, he or she may recover damages in a wrongful death action in which the mother is the decedent.
 However, the child may only receive wrongful death damages for his or her father if the father has formally recognized the child and was obliged to provide support.

 The lawsuit must be filed by the representative of the decedent’s estate, though additional family members may be listed as individuals who have an interest in the case.
 The representative may be named in the will, or the court may otherwise appoint a representative.